DSAatUSU/tawrmac/README.md

 # TAWRMAC

-In this paper, we propose a novel dynamic graph representation learning framework featuring Temporal Anonymous Walks with Restart, Memory Augmentation and Neighbor Co-occurrence
+In this paper, we propose a novel dynamic graph representation learning framework featuring Temporal Anonymous Walks with Restart, Memory Augmentation and Neighbor Co-occurrence.

 ## Running the experiments